MOSH-Insa-Toulouse/2024-2025-4GP-Racheleifrg-Krndnd/README.md

 ## Content

-In this GitHub repository you wil find independent folders for each part of our project.
+In this GitHub repository you will find independent folders for each part of our project.

 1) **KiCad**: The KiCad folder contains our project (KiCad-Shield-Uno-FlexSensor) and all the libraries we created and used.
 It is ready to use, you will only need to download KiCad on your laptop.

 2) **Arduino code**: The Arduino folder contains 2 different codes:
      *code_Flex_OR_graphite_datas_sent_via_bluetooth.ino* and *code_Flex_AND_graphite_datas_sent_via_bluetooth*.
-Both codes calculate the resistance of the industrial strain gauge sensor as well the graphite-based one, and are using the rotary encoder to navigate through the different menus displayed on the OLED screen.
+Both codes calculate the resistance of the industrial strain gauge sensor as well as the graphite-based one, and are using the rotary encoder to navigate through the different menus displayed on the OLED screen.
 The difference between the two codes comes with what data we are sending via Bluetooth®.
 In the first code, at the beginning, the user chooses which sensor’s information they want to plot in the app.
 The second code sends data from both sensors simultaneously: both resistances are plotted, but with less precision.

-3) **Android App**: The Androïd App folder contains all the informations concerning the two apps, made with MIT App Inventor, that are receiving all the data sent via Bluetooth®.
+3) **Android App**: The Android App folder contains all the information concerning the two apps, made with MIT App Inventor, that are receiving all the data sent via Bluetooth®.
 With these apps, compatible with Android, you can either plot the resistances of both the flex and graphite sensors simultaneously, or choose to plot only one of them, depending on the code you chose.

 4) **Bench test**: The Bench test folder contains pictures of our graphite-based sensor, and the bench test used.

 5) **Results graphite based sensor flex_sensor**: All the results obtained and presented in the sensor's datasheet can be found on the Excel file "Results_graphite-based_sensor_and_flex_sensor".
 All the calculations made to obtain the relative resistance variation and the deformations are also included in this Excel file.

-6) **Sensor project presentation**: The Sensor project presentation folder contains a PowerPoint in which we explain the differents steps of our projects, the difficulties we faced and the results we obtained.
+6) **Sensor project presentation**: The Sensor project presentation folder contains a PowerPoint in which we explain the different steps of our project, the difficulties we faced and the results we obtained.

 7) **Datasheet**: The datasheet folder contains the datasheet of our graphite-based sensor.
 This document describes the main features of the graphite-based sensor, its working principle, its working conditions, and presents the results of the flex sensor and graphite-based sensor comparison.
 This graphite-based sensor can measure deformations up to 0.006, at room temperature.
 Higher deformations can break the graphite sensor.